keyboardio/schematics/design_changes.md

 * We MAY want to switch to a steel bottom plate or a different thickness of aluminum bottom plate

 * We MUST correct the design of the keystems to seat into Matias ALPS switches comfortably and securely without being so tight that we can crack keyswitches.
-The correct answer may be a nice gentle draft angle.
+The correct answer may be a nice gentle draft angle. (keycaps)

 * We MUST increase the draft angle on the keycaps to add space between keytops.
-This should reduce typographical errors and make it easier for users to get acclimated to the keyboard.
+This should reduce typographical errors and make it easier for users to get acclimated to the keyboard. (keycaps)

-* We MAY reshape the thumb keys, making them convex, rather than concave.
+* We MAY reshape the thumb keycaps, making them convex, rather than concave.
 This will make it more comfortable to strike the new, rnarrower thumb keys.

-Additionally, we MAY sculpt the thumb keys to make it comfortable to chord a pair of adjacent thumb keys.
+* Additionally, we MAY sculpt the thumb keycaps to make it comfortable to chord a pair of adjacent thumb keys.

-* We MUST resculpt the swoop on 10qp to be no more severe than on other keys.
+* We MUST resculpt the swoop on 10qp to be no more severe than on other keys. (keycaps)

-* We SHOULD increase the negative tilt on the  zxcvbm,./- row to remove the 'cliff' when pulling back fingers to hit them
+* We SHOULD increase the negative tilt on the  zxcvbm,./- row to remove the 'cliff' when pulling back fingers to hit them (keycaps)

 * We MAY move 5tgb and 6yhn down approximately 4mm to make them easier to reach.
-As the typist's index fingers arc out from home row, those two columns are just slightly harder to reach than the home-row columns adjacent to them.
+As the typist's index fingers arc out from home row, those two columns are just slightly harder to reach than the home-row columns adjacent to them. (keycaps)

 * We MAY move the pinkie columns up approximately 4mm to decrease the keyboard's learning curve.
-This has the downside of making 0 and 1 even harder to reach.
+This has the downside of making 0 and 1 even harder to reach. (impacts keycaps, key switch placement)

-* We MAY decrease the back-to-front keyspacing by 1-2mm to make the number-key row significantly easier to reach.
+* We MAY decrease the back-to-front keyspacing by 1-2mm to make the number-key row significantly easier to reach. (impacts keycaps, key switch placement)

 * We SHOULD switch to IO Expanders with key scanning engines that support both down-stroke and up-stroke events.
 The ISSI product we're investigating looks like it should fit the bill.
 The new IO Expander SHOULD operate on a 5V voltage supply.